 Living and studying in York

-We are housed in the new Research Centre for Social Sciences (ReCSS) in York Science Park on Heslington West campus.
+We are housed in the new Research Centre for Social Sciences (ReCSS) in York Science Park on Campus West.

 The York campus is set in 200 acres of parkland, but is less than two miles from the city centre and easily accessible with frequent bus services.

-York is one of the UK's most livable cities and a top tourist destination for its well-preserved medieval walled city.
-In a recent 'quality of life' survey, York placed 7 out of 145 cities.
+York is one of the UK's top tourist destinations for its well-preserved medieval walled city.
 It has frequent, high-speed rail links to London (2 hours), Manchester (1 hour) and Edinburgh (2 hours).